 Run a higher cadence, lower gear.
 The motor works better at a higher cadence.
-When dabbing, keep pedalling with other foot.
+When dabbing, keep pedaling with other foot.
 It looks a bit funny, but it definitely helps.

 You also need to tune the suspension around the heavier bike.
 Five psi or more should do it.
-Add two or three psi to the tyres, too.
+Add two or three psi to the tires, too.